towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 applications like iTunes, system software update...

 7. Bad drivers or hardware in your system that interferes with general system timing: This is difficult to diagnose.
-At least on MS\-Windows, you can download a free tool "dpclat.exe" from the internet \(Use Google to find it\).
+At least on MS-Windows, you can download a free tool "dpclat.exe" from the internet \(Use Google to find it\).
 If you run it, it will tell you if there are potential problems with your systems timing and give hints on how to resolve them.